vinistock/sail/README.md

 Sail.configure do |config|
   config.cache_life_span = 10.minutes # How long to cache the Sail::Setting.get response for
   config.array_separator = ';'        # Default separator for array settings
-end
+  config.dashboard_auth_lambda = nil  # Defines an authorization lambda to access the dashboard.
+When the lambda returns true, accessing the dashboard is authorized.
+Otherwise, it will render forbidden. end
 ```